EntySec/HatVenom/README.md

 ### Examples

-Let's generate simple payload that executes provided through `file` offset file for macOS and save it to `a.out`.
+Let's generate a simple payload that executes provided through `file` offset file for macOS and save it to `a.out`.

 ```python
 from hatvenom import HatVenom